-Let $n(\mathbf{x})$ describe the current number density distribution of mesh-generating points.
-Let us suppose that this distribution is not quite ideal yet for the given density field of the gas, according to some suitable criterion, but that it is not too far away from the ideal distribution $n_0(\mathbf{x})$ .
+it is not too far away from the ideal distribution $n_0(\boldsymbol{x})$.
 In the following we will assume that linear order is sufficient to describe the differences between the current and the ideal distribution of the mesh-generating points.
-For each point, let $\mathbf{q}i$ be its ideal coordinate, and $\mathbf{x}i$ its current coordinate.
-They are related by where $d_i$ is the displacement of site i from its ideal coordinate, and $\epsilon$ is a fiducial dimensionless time variable, with $\epsilon = 1$ corresponding to the current situation.
-Our goal is to estimate $d_i$ , such that by applying a coordinate shift $-d_i$ to all the points, we can move the mesh close to the ideal configuration.
+For each point, let q_i be its ideal coordinate, and x_i its current coordinate.
+They are related by where d_i is the displacement of site i from its ideal coordinate, and ε is a fiducial dimensionless time variable, with $\epsilon=1$ corresponding to the current situation.
+Our goal is to estimate d_i , such that by applying a coordinate shift $-d_i$ to all the points, we can move the mesh close to the ideal configuration.